 Though passionate about her work, Emily’s favorite title is that of “Mommy” to an ornery and energetic 4-year old named Kasen.
 The two, along with their border collie, Lucy, live near Shimek State Forrest where they can usually be found exploring the outdoors, building epic pillow forts, reading, or playing make-believe.

 I am originally from Warsaw and I currently live on my farm southwest of Sutter, Il.
 I graduated from Warsaw High School in 1981 and received my associates degree from SCC in Keokuk.
-I then went on to get my bachelor’s degree from Truman State in 1986.
-I am currently an Account Manager at Van Meter Inc., a role I have enjoyed from 2002 to September 2020.
+I then went on to get my bachelor’s degree from Truman State University in Kirksville 1986.
+I retired from being an Account Manager at Van Meter Inc., a role I have enjoyed from 2002 to September 2020.
 Now I sell solar systems for Tri-State Renewable and help people get out of debt by helping them use Dave Ramsey’s financial system.

-I have two daughter’s Alex Morgan from Hamilton, IL. and Danie Courtois from Tucson, AZ.
+I have two daughter’s, Alex Morgan from Hamilton, IL. and Danie Courtois from Tucson, AZ.
 I also have two Grandson’s Augie and Ollie Morgan.
 I enjoy spending my free time hunting, fishing, and being active outdoors with my Australian Shepherd Pebbles and my newest addition Millie who is a Great Pyrenees rescue.
 I am active in my church Sacred Heart Catholic Church in Warsaw.
 I also enjoy wood working and spending time my family and friends.
 When I am not busy outdoors, you may find me looking for antiques with my fiancé Sue Leon.

 Tricia Merydith, is the Manager of Taske Force, Inc. Tricia is a certified staffing professional through the American Staffing Association celebrating her 26thyear in the staffing industry.
 This is also Trish’s third term serving on the Keokuk Chamber of Commerce board.
 Tricia has been involved in many Keokuk volunteer roles, including serving as the Keokuk Lion’s Club Secretary for 20 years.
 Trish states, “I would call myself a true “KEOKUKIAN”.
 I am proud to be a part of the Chamber.
 I feel it plays such an important role in Keokuk.
 The Chamber is a great way to promote our business and integrity in a fun and professional manner”